+Dimension

-Dimension 1 Complete Interim Community Service Learning report including: describe what is meant by the notion of 'community' identify the principles and practices of community service learning identify the range of community service learning opportunities available locally, nationally and internationally describe the idea of social justice describe an issue in contemporary social justice - illustrative examples: social diversity, homelessness, economic inequality, sustainability identify how individuals, groups and social organisations can contribute to achieving positive social justice outcome identify organisations which address social justice in your community.
-The Interim Community Service Learning report is to take the following format: • A 500 word report.
+Complete Interim Community Service Learning report including:

+- describe what is meant by the notion of 'community' - identify the principles and practices of community service learning - identify the range of community service learning opportunities available locally, nationally and internationally - describe the idea of social justice - describe an issue in contemporary social justice illustrative examples: social diversity, homelessness, economic inequality, sustainability - identify how individuals, groups and social organisations can contribute to achieving positive social justice outcomes - identify organisations which address social justice in your community.

+The Interim Community Service Learning report is to take the following format:

+• A 500 word report.
 (To be submitted by the learner to the course provider at the mid-point in the period of course delivery.)

+Dimension 2

-Dimension 2 Complete at least 30 hours of unpaid community service learning (CSL), with one or a number of community service providers.
-Complete a Final Community Service Learning report, including: evidence of learner understanding of the principles and practice of CSL evidence of learner differsitioning of the principles and practice of CSL evidence of learner deliberations, choice, discussion, negotiation and initiation of Community Service learning evidence of ongoing contact with CSL co-ordinator within provider school/college evidence of regular attendance at CSL activities • evidence of learner understanding of aims and goals of the specific community service organisation or activity selectedevidence of learner goal setting in relation to CSL activity evidence of learner goal setting timelines and basic project management in relation to CSL activity evidence of specific CSL activities evidence of specific CSL outcomes • the social, cultural, economic or environmental impact of the CSL on communities (where relevant) evidence of supervisor's evaluation of learner CSL attendance, duties performed, learner involvement and outcom (this must be signed by CSL Supervisor) The Final Community Service Learning report is to take the following format: • A 1200-1500 word report.
+Complete at least 30 hours of unpaid community service learning (CSL), with one or a number of community service providers\.

+Complete a Final Community Service Learning report, including:

+- · evidence of learner understanding of the principles and practice of CSL - evidence of learner deliberations, choice, discussion, negotiation and initiation of Community Service learning - evidence of ongoing contact with CSL co-ordinator within provider school/college - evidence of regular attendance at CSL activities - evidence of learner understanding of aims and goals of the specific community service organisation or activity selected - evidence of learner goal setting in relation to CSL activity - evidence of learner setting timelines and basic project management in relation to CSL activity - evidence of specific CSL activities - evidence of specific CSL outcomes - the social, cultural, economic or environmental impact of the CSL on communities (where relevant) - evidence of supervisor's evaluation of learner CSL attendance, duties performed, learner involvement and outcomes (this must be signed by CSL Supervisor)

+The Final Community Service Learning report is to take the following format:

+• A 1200-1500 word report.
 (To be submitted by the learner to the course provider at end point in the period of course delivery.)

+Dimension

-Dimension Complete a Community Service Learning Reflective Journal, comprising a personal reflection on the following 3 aspects: initial learner motivation to undertake CSL, including a reflection on learners' initial beliefs, values, and attitudes initial learner expectations of CSLo personal growth resulting from the CSL with a focus on individual development likes and/or dislikes about the CSL experience successes and/or disappointments of learner CSL experience reflection on what could have been done differently new skills or interests developed as a result of CSL level of personal connectedness to CSL organisation and individuals/clients within it changes in learner world view heliefs, values and attitudes as a result of participation in CSL changes in learner worldview, beliefs, values and attitudes as a result of participation in CSL identification of ongoing needs within the community which the CSL highlighted reflections on the connection between classroom leaning and the CSL performed the Social Justice aspects of the CSL the Social Justice aspects of the CSLthe need for further individual or collective action in the CSL area the Social Justice aspects of the CSL the need for further individual or collective action in the CSL area the benefits to the individual and the community of CSL.
+Complete a Community Service Learning Reflective Journal, comprising a personal reflection on the following aspects:

+- initial learner motivation to undertake CSL, including a reflection on learners' initial beliefs, values, and attitudes - initial learner expectations of CSLo personal growth resulting from the CSL with a focus on individual development - likes and/or dislikes about the CSL experience - successes and/or disappointments of learner CSL experience - reflection on what could have been done differently - new skills or interests developed as a result of CSL - level of personal connectedness to CSL organisation and individuals/clients within it - changes in learner worldview, beliefs, values and attitudes as a result of participation in CSL - identification of ongoing needs within the community which the CSL highlighted - reflections on the connection between classroom leaning and the CSL performed - the Social Justice aspects of the CSL - the need for further individual or collective action in the CSL area - the benefits to the individual and the community of CSL.

+Focal Reflective Question: How have I improved the lives of others?

+The Community Service Learning Reflective Journal is to be in the format of a 750-900 word document.
+(To be submitted by the learner to the course provider at end point in the period of course delivery.)

+AND:

+• a ten minute exit course interview\\

+OR

-AND: a ten minute exit course interview OR an equivalent presentation in multimodal form.
+• an equivalent presentation in multimodal form.

 The exit interview or multimodal presentation must reflect a summation of both the Community Service Learning reports and journal.

 Learners will choose, in consultation with their teacher, the most appropriate form in which to produce and conduct their presentation.
 Learners will provide printed copies of speaking notes or presentation to their teacher.